 - Very affordable entry point for mirrorless video creation.

-- Excellent built-in microphone for clear audio capture.
+- Excellent built-in microphone for capturing clear audio.

 - Fast and reliable autofocus with effective subject tracking for vlogging.

-- Vari-angle screen is perfect for self-recording and creative angles.
+- The vari-angle screen is perfect for self-recording and capturing creative angles.

 - Can livestream directly via USB-C for quick content sharing.